Safety First: Get a Home Electrical Inspection

 - Do check connections at the end of and between lighting strands.

-- Don’t placing electrical chords under rugs or mats.
+- Don’t place electrical cords under rugs or mats.

 - Don’t leave holiday lights on overnight.